Sairamakula1999/Wallace_Sklansky/README.md

 - [References](https://github.com/Sairamakula1999/Wallace_Sklansky/blob/main/README.md#references)

 ## Introduction
-In high performance processing units & computing systems, multiplication of two binary numbers is primitive and most frequently used arithmetic operation.
-Wallace tree multiplier is area efficient & high speed multiplier.
-Here Sklansky parallel prefix adder is also being used to speed up addition at final stage of the circuit.
-The design has been created on Synopsis [Custom Compiler](https://www.synopsys.com/implementation-and-signoff/custom-design-platform/custom-compiler.html) tool using 28 nm technology node. and simulated using [PrimeWave](https://www.synopsys.com/implementation-and-signoff/ams-simulation/primewave.html) environment.
+In high-performance processing units & computing systems, the multiplication of two binary numbers is primitive and the most frequently used arithmetic operation.
+Wallace tree multiplier is area efficient & high-speed multiplier.
+Here Sklansky parallel prefix adder is also being used to speed up addition at the final stage of the circuit.
+The design has been created on Synopsis [Custom Compiler](https://www.synopsys.com/implementation-and-signoff/custom-design-platform/custom-compiler.html) tool using 28 nm technology node and simulated using [PrimeWave](https://www.synopsys.com/implementation-and-signoff/ams-simulation/primewave.html) environment.

 <p align="center">
 <img src="images/Wallace-Tree-Multiplier-using-full-and-half-adders.png" width =400 height= 400>